BMW motorcycle wheel bearings, 1970 to 84

 To remove the /5 bearing stack

 If the outer bearing has spun, just put it back in place so that you can remove the stack without risking damage to the hub.
 If the bearing has spun, you might be tempted to remove the parts piecemeal.
-That would mean heating the hub and tapping on the race of the inner bearing.
+That would mean heating the hub and tapping on the inner bearing race.
 That would allow the race to be cocked a bit to one side as it comes out.
 That runs a risk of damage to the hub.
 Always remove these parts as a stack.

 1. Remove the wheel.